-Hot Chocolate Victoria Sandwich with Vanilla Apricots and Cream
+Hot Chocolate Victoria Sandwich

-I was also inspired by Karen’s drinking chocolate cake over at Lavender and Lovage, so decided to use a drinking chocolate mix rather than cocoa.
-As I was planning on using the vanilla apricot jam I made before Christmas, I was hoping this would make for a lighter taste, which would allow the apricot and vanilla flavours to shine through.
+I was also inspired by Karen’s drinking chocolate cake over at Lavender and Lovage.
+So I decided to use a drinking chocolate mix rather than cocoa.
+My hot chocolate Victoria sandwich was thus born.
+As I was planning on using the vanilla apricot jam I made before Christmas, I wanted the chocolate to take a lighter note and not be the dominant flavour.
+I reckoned this would allow the apricot and vanilla flavours to shine through.

 The cakes were many, splendid and varied.
 To top it all we had an informative and entertaining talk by Sue Bamford on the surprisingly dramatic history of afternoon tea.
-Who knew that a married woman in Victorian times could entertain a male guest in her dressing gown for tea, but was unable to do so fully dressed for dinner.
+Who knew that a married woman in Victorian times could entertain a male guest in her dressing gown for tea, but was unable to do so fully dressed for dinner?